 In January 2014 the Eye Programme expanded to launch the annual Eye Awards, recognising and honouring the accomplishments of emerging artists throughout Great Asia.
 Added to this, PCA launched START Art Fair at the Saatchi Gallery to huge acclaim in June 2014, to celebrate and present not only the artists but also emerging art galleries from around the world.
 The inaugural edition of START Doha in collaboration with The New York Times, Art for Tomorrow conference was launched 11th -14th March 2017.
 In April 2018 Serenella was a Discussion Leader, Exploring Emerging Art and New Global Art Scenes at the New York Times Art Leaders Conference in Berlin, Germany.

-The sixth edition of START Art Fair is set to take place from 26-29 September 2019.
+The sixth edition of START Art Fair took place between 26-29 September 2019.
 A new fair, START Seoul will launch 29 April- 3 May 2020.

 For more than 25 years David and Serenella have awarded the Parallel Prize and the Serenella Ciclitira Sculpture Prize to graduates of the Royal College of Art, London, additionally since 2014 The Ciclitira Prize has been presented annually to one graduate of The Prince’s School of Traditional Arts, London.